14.4.6 Errors with distclean

 • If a file is intended to be rebuilt by users, then there is no point in distributing it.

-For desperate cases, it’s always possible to disable this check by setting distcleancheck_listfiles as documented in Checking the Distribution.
-Make sure you do understand the reason why ‘make distcheck’ complains before you do this. distcleancheck_listfiles is a way to hide errors, not to fix them.
+If you’re desperate, it’s possible to disable this check completely by setting distcleancheck_listfiles (see distcleancheck).
+Make sure you understand the reason why ‘make distcheck’ complains first. distcleancheck_listfiles is a way to hide errors, not to fix them.
 You can always do better.